Papercraft-Official/Papercraft-Android/README.md

 [![Downloads](https://img.shields.io/badge/Download%20at%20-%20Telegram-blue.svg)](https://t.me/exteraReleases)

 ## Importing API hash and keys
-- You should get **YOUR OWN API KEY AND HASH** here: https://core.telegram.org/api/obtaining_api_id and create a file called `API_KEYS` in the source root directory.
+- You should get **YOUR OWN API KEY AND HASH** here: https://core.telegram.org/api/obtaining_api_id and create a file called `API` in the source root directory.
 - Also you should get **YOUR OWN MAPS API KEY** here: https://console.cloud.google.com/google/maps-apis/credentials and add it to this file.
 - And you need to generate **SIGNING KEY**: https://developer.android.com/studio/publish/app-signing#generate-key